 Caroline Tomlinson is the CEO of My Life.
 She lives in Lancashire with her husband Robert and three children: Joe, Rosie and Jacob.
 Caroline became involved in ‘service-land’ as her eldest son Joe contracted meningitis as a child and was left with a huge range of complex disabilities.

-In her attempt to get a good life for her son, Caroline home educated Joe, developed a wide range of inclusive play opportunities, accessed a host of learning opportunities, got several user-led organisations off the ground (eg. The Young Person’s Service, Embrace Wigan and Leigh) and more recently My Life, which is a not-for-profit social enterprise.
+In her attempt to get a good life for her son, Caroline home educated Joe, developed a wide range of inclusive play opportunities, accessed a host of learning opportunities, got several user-led organisations off the ground (eg. The Young Person’s Service, Embrace Wigan and Leigh) and more recently My Life, which started out as a not-for-profit social enterprise and is now a Registered Charity (Charity No. 1167858).

 Caroline has particular expertise in encouraging and motivating communities, families and disabled people to make a difference to their life through creativity, leadership, positive thinking and proactively becoming involved in policymaking.
 Her vision is that individuals with disabilities and their families should be in control of their own lives and should have real choices about the type and quality of support they receive.